neilsong/word-counter-bot-dev/README.md

         - Leaderboard of most common words in the server
         - Your own personal leaderboard of most common words

-  2. (Possibly) Create an AI model that will mimic your style to send a message you would probably send on command
+  2. (Next major feature) Create an AI model that will mimic your style to send a message you would probably send on command

-  3. (Very far off/might not even happen) Create a web app that serves a dashboard with insights, charts, and analytics
+  3. (Very far off) Create a web app that serves a dashboard with insights, charts, and analytics

 ## Steps for testing